heroku/herald/README.md

 2.6.0-preview1
 #...
 ```

-The list of buildpacks is in a go "map" like a dict in Python or a hash in Ruby in `herald.go`.

 Once every 15 minutes the `herald/cmd/version-scraper/main.go` script will execute against all buildpacks and record the result in Redis.
 When it is detected that there is a new entry, then a new issue will be opened up on that buildpack.